top of page

 The Contrast

-At the end of Colossians 2, Paul sets up a contrast, making the point that those of us who have died with Christ have also died to the idea of setting up regulations or living ascetically in order to work our way to God.
+At the end of Colossians 2, Paul set up a contrast, making the point that those of us who have died with Christ have also died to the idea of setting up regulations or living ascetically in order to work our way to God.
 Christians have died to a works-based lifestyle, and now live gospel-driven lives.
-Paul is saying that Christians recognize they can never work their way to God, and fight to rest in his power instead of their own.
-But what does it mean to live a gospel-driven life?
-Enter chapter three.
+Paul is saying that Christians recognize that they can never work their way to God.
+They fight to rest in his power instead of their own.
+What, then, does it mean to live a gospel-driven life?

 Our Condition